 There are some other fees to be aware of, such as the previously mentioned subscription fee for market data as well as exchange and regulatory fees.

 Interactive Broker vs IG

-One of Interactive Broker’s closest competitors when it comes to trading platforms in the UK space would have to be IG Investments, although it is important to point out that Interactive Brokers pull slightly ahead of the race when it comes to the sheer volume of investment options it offers.
+One of Interactive Broker’s closest competitors when it comes to trading platforms in the UK space would have to be IG Investments, although it is important to point out that Interactive Brokers pulls slightly ahead of the race when it comes to the sheer volume of investment options it offers.
 If you are interested in which of these options is cheapest, then that will depend on the number of trades you execute each month.
-You would have to be in the region of 20 trades per month for Interactive Broker to come in cheaper, any less than this and IG would be the most cost effective solution.
+You would have to be in the region of 20 trades per month for Interactive Brokers to come in cheaper, any less than this and IG would be the most cost-effective solution.

 |Share Trading: 0-9 Deals/ Month||(trade value x .0005)||£3 to £8|

 |Share Trading: 10-19 Deals/ Month||(trade value x .0005)||£3.00|

 |Share Trading: 20+ Deals/ Month||(trade value x .0005)||£3.00|